IRS Form 8888 Instructions

 If applicable, complete Line 6 in the same manner as you completed Line 5.

-Part IV: Total Allocation of Refund
+Part III: Total Allocation of Refund

 Add the totals of the following lines: